- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 First Connection provides support regarding a number of transition issues, including the development of a genuine understanding of the College’s rigorous academic expectations, dealing with cultural adjustment, and gaining familiarity with the College’s various resources.

-First in the Family is a program for parents and family members designed to introduce important resources at Lake Forest College that will benefit first-generation college students.
+Forester First Parent Orientation is a program for parents and family members designed to introduce important resources at Lake Forest College that will benefit first-generation college students.
 Representatives from various support offices on campus present information on financial aid and planning, academic programs and resources, student services, and an overview of the college calendar and what to expect in the first year.
-Additionally, First in the Family serves as an opportunity for families to establish a network of support and community, as well as an introduction and foundation for other orientation programs that will take place for parents of all incoming first-year students.
+Additionally, the parent orientation serves as an opportunity for families to establish a network of support and community, as well as an introduction and foundation for other orientation programs that will take place for parents of all incoming first-year students.

-The Office of Intercultural Relations can provide resources for traditionally underrepresented students, including African American, Asian American, Hispanic, Native American, Gay, Lesbian, Bi-Sexual, Transgender, and International students.
-The resources and links provided are specifically geared towards helping these students with financial aid and their well being.
-We also provide scholarships for students from Chicago Public Schools.
+The Office of Intercultural Relations can provide assistance for traditionally underrepresented students, including African American, Asian American, Hispanic, Native American, Gay, Lesbian, Bi-Sexual, Transgender, and International students, seeking scholarship resources.
 For more information, you may visit the office in Rosemary House, 2nd Floor or call us at 847-735-5105.